Tricky Sam Nanton: Early life

-The wah-wah
+The wah-wah sound

 Nanton was one of the great pioneers of the plunger mute.
 In 1921, he heard Johnny Dunn playing the trumpet with a plunger, which Nanton realized could be used to similar effect on the trombone.
 Together with Ellington's trumpeter Bubber Miley, Nanton is largely responsible for creating the characteristic wah-wah, or wa-wa, effect.
 Their highly expressive growl and plunger sounds were the main ingredient in the band's early "jungle" sound, that evolved during the band's late 1920s engagement at Harlem's Cotton Club.
 According to Barney Bigard, Nanton "grabbed his plunger.
 He could use that thing, too.
 It talked to you.
 I was sitting there, looking up at him, and every time he'd say 'wa-wa,' I was saying 'wa-wa' with my mouth, following him all the way through."
 Sensing Nanton's impressive manual dexterity, the jovial alto saxophonist Otto Hardwick, ever inclined to tag friends with fitting nicknames, dubbed Nanton "Tricky Sam": "anything to save himself trouble—he was tricky that way."

 From his early days with the Ellington band, Nanton was featured regularly.
 But he and Miley worked especially well in combination, often playing in harmony or "playing off each other" (embellishing and developing the musical theme of the preceding soloist into one's own new musical idea).
 Nanton and Miley successfully incorporated plunger skills into their playing to evoke moods, people, or images.

 The celebrated brass growl effect was vividly described by Duke Ellington's son, Mercer Ellington:

 Nanton and Miley gave the Ellington Orchestra the reputation of being one of the "dirtiest" jazz groups.
 Many listeners were excited by the raunchy, earthy sounds of their growls and mutes.
 Among the best examples of their style are "East St. Louis Toodle-oo", "The Blues I Love to Sing", "Black and Tan Fantasy", "Goin' to Town", and "Doin' the Voom-Voom".
 After Miley's premature departure in 1929, Nanton taught Cootie Williams, Miley's successor, some of the growl and plunger techniques that Miley had used.
 Williams became a plunger virtuoso in his own right and helped the band retain its distinctive sound.
 The sounds they created were copied by many brass soloists in the swing era.

 While other brass players became adept at growl and plunger techniques, Nanton's sound was all his own.
 He developed, in addition to other tricks in his bag, a "ya-ya" effect with a plunger, in combination with a Magosy & Buscher nonpareil trumpet straight mute.
 He kept the details of his technique a secret, even from his band mates, until his premature death.